-- Stop thinking that exercise takes a long time.
-Yes, I know the recommended guidelines are 150 minutes a week but start thinking in 10 minute blocks instead.
+1. Stop thinking that exercise takes a long time.
+Yes, I know the recommended guidelines are 150 minutes a week but you can think in 10 minute blocks instead.
 The health benefits of exercise come from as little as 10 minute bursts.
 It’s much easier to find 10 minutes than a half an hour slot.
-When you dissect your day you’ll be surprised at how often you could manage 10 minutes while you’re waiting for something – a child to finish dance class or a friend to pick you up to go out.
+When you dissect your day you’ll be surprised at how often you could manage 10 minutes while you’re waiting for something – nearly time for a Zoom call to start or a friend to pick you up to go out.
 When you start looking for these windows of time, then you WILL find them.
 If you can squeeze in two of these 10 minute blocks every day and three on a Sunday you’ve made it!
 Just make sure that the exercise you do makes you feel a little out of breath; you should be able to talk but not sing.
 Active 10 is a handy app to help.
 Suddenly 150 minutes over the week is much more achievable.

-- Use your day.
-You can easily get all your exercise minutes during your normal day if you think a bit creatively.
-Why not get one of your ten minutes in the morning by getting off the bus early or parking a ten minute walk away from school?
+2. Use your day.
+You can get all your exercise minutes during your normal day if you think a bit creatively.
+Why not get one of your ten minutes in the morning by getting off the bus early or parking a ten minute walk away from your destination?
 If you do that on the way home too, then that’s 20 minutes.
 Add in a 10 minute walk at lunchtime or a walking meeting with a friend or work colleague and you’ll be racking up the minutes.
 Look for these opportunities, there are more than you think.

 There’s more tips on finding the time, motivation and breaking down barriers to exercise in my book Sorted: The Active Woman’s Guide to Health published by Bloomsbury.